 Options for the thesis include critical, scholarly, and/or creative work, as well as multimodal and public outreach projects.
 The program expects theses to reflect original research, analysis, and writing of considerable depth and complexity appropriate to Master’s level work.
 As such, scholarly and critical theses should fall between 15,000–22,000 words, where 1 page = approximately 250 words in length.
 Equivalent in scope to the scholarly and critical thesis, a creative, multimodal, and/or public outreach thesis project should include a written rationale of at least 7,500–10,000 words in length.
 Most students also build out the latter thesis projects using digital tools; however, the public outreach thesis option does not require previous technical expertise.

 Research and design of thesis projects will take up the bulk of the work in the M.A.
-Thesis Seminar in the fall; students are expected to continue working to design and polish their work independently in the spring of year two.
+Thesis Seminar in the fall, including submission of the Thesis Proposal by early December; students are expected to continue working to design and polish their work independently in the spring of year two.
 Students work with their advisor to complete the thesis by the Department of English and Graduate School deadlines.

 The outcome of the thesis defense will determine how much additional work the student will need to do before submitting the final version of the thesis project for approval by the advisor and the program.
 The deadline for submission of that final draft will usually be the first Friday in April.